EconometricInstitute/feb22012-programming-website/data/week4/3-finding-and-comparing-objects.md

 - It is **consistent**: calling `x.equals(y)` multiple times should each time result in `true` or each time result in `false`, provided no information used in these equal comparisons of the object is modified in between the calls.
 - And `x.equals(null)` should return `false`, provided `x` is not `null`.

-Aside from these five rules for `equals()`, the documentation also mentions: "Note that it is generally necessary to override the `hashCode()` method whenever `equals()` is overridden, so as to maintain the general contract for the `hashCode()` method, which stats that equal objects must have equal hash codes."
+Aside from these five rules for `equals()`, the documentation also mentions: "Note that it is generally necessary to override the `hashCode()` method whenever `equals()` is overridden, to maintain the general contract for the `hashCode()` method, which stats that equal objects must have equal hash codes."

 ### hashCode()
 So, what does `int hashCode()` do?

-Well, by default it returns the memory address of the object as an `int`.
+Well, by default, it returns the memory address of the object as an `int`.
 In general, a **hash function** maps data of arbitrary size to a fixed size, that is in our case an `int`.
 In Java, the main purpose is rapid data lookup, typically in a HashSet or HashMap, about which we talk more later).
 Possible analogies are a fingerprint or the length of a movie.
 To understand this well, realize that a movie has only one length (as so, each object's memory address has only one hashcode), but multiple movies could have the same length (so that a hashcode can belong to multiple objects).
 As you can see from this example, a hashCode might not be unique.

 The documentation specifies the following:

-- `hashCode` must return the same integer when called multiple times if no information used in `equals` is modified between the calls.
+- `hashCode` must return the same integer when called multiple times, if no information used in `equals` is modified between the calls.
 - If `x.equals(y)` returns `true`, then it **must hold** that `x.hashCode() == y.hashCode()`.
 - If `x.equals(y)` returns `false`, then `x.hashCode` does not necessarily have to differ from `y.hashCode()`.
 However, distinct integer results for unequal objects may improve the performance of hash tables.